mgejo/vscode-sfdx-container/README.md

 The files included are a Docker image to build the containers, and a devcontainer.json file with configurations.

-The containers have npm, sfdx, and git installed
+The containers have Java 11, npm, SFDX, and Git installed

 ## Reasoning
 When developing multiple projects, it's easy to mistakenly make a commit to the wrong org, because SFDX may preserve the configuration of another project.